oxcompsoc/www-content/learn/resources/lesson_3/index.md

 In this lesson, we will be taking a little bit of a different approach.
 We will be working towards the goal of creating a text based adventure game.
-There will be less guidance, so that you can try and use the skills that you have learned in the lessions so far.
+There will be less guidance, so that you can try and use the skills that you have learned in the lessons so far.

-We will give you tasks to complete, and tips, and helpers will be available to answe any questions during the lesson.
+We will give you tasks to complete, and tips, and helpers will be available to answer any questions during the lesson.

 ## Before we Start

 There are a couple more interesting things that we would like to teach you before getting started...

 ### Introducing dictionaries

 Try finding the type of `{'name': 'James', 'level':9001 }`.
 You'll see it's something new, a `dict`.
 The `dict` type is